joshmerritt/WebsiteAnimation/README.md

     - There should be an about footer
     - Info pages should contain images, descriptions, and/or links
     - There should be a boundary outside the playfield to deflect the ball back
-    - The thumbnail resets to it's position after a miss
+    - The thumbnail resets to it's position if another thumbnail is launched